Build your startup team and avoid people problems with Slicing Pie

 • consultant with a consultancy contract.

 Some Slicing Pie startups assume that grunts will be employees.
 However, this doesn’t work if you’re self-funding or bootstrapping, and would rather pay pie than National Minimum Wage.
-(Sad face.)
+(Sad face.)9

 By contrast, directors can work unpaid.
 They also don’t have set hours, which suits Slicing Pie‘s flexibility well.
 And if they’re just de jure directors, then written contracts (i.e. directors’ service contracts) also aren’t needed.

-(We don’t really come across consultants for pie, because they are massively expensive unless very short-term.)9
+(We don’t often come across consultants for pie, because they tend to be massively expensive in pie, unless very short-term.)10

 As a result, we find that most Slicing Pie company co-founders and grunts choose to be de jure directors.